Skip to content

 How do I activate an Argentina eSIM?+

-Install the eSIM profile from a Wi-Fi connection before flying.
+HelloRoam's Argentina eSIM activates in under 2 minutes via QR code with no store visit required.
 Scan the QR code and set it as your data line.
 Your e SIM registers on Movistar's 4G network automatically on arrival at Ezeiza International Airport (EZE) or Jorge Newbery Aeroparque (AEP).
 No in-country paperwork needed.

 Does eSIM work in Patagonia?+

-Patagonia's main towns have 4G coverage.
-El Calafate, Bariloche, Puerto Madryn, and Ushuaia all maintain solid signal.
+Patagonia's main towns have 4G coverage, and el Calafate, Bariloche, Puerto Madryn, and Ushuaia all maintain solid signal.
 The long drives between towns, including Ruta 40 between El Calafate and El Chalten (230 km with almost no signal) and the Puerto Madryn to Trelew highway, have extended coverage gaps.
 Download offline maps for every Patagonian route before leaving any town.
 Maps.me offline works better than Google Maps in areas with patchy signal.

 Does eSIM work at Iguazu Falls?+

-Yes.
-Iguazu National Park on the Argentine side maintains 4G coverage on all main walkways, including the Upper Circuit, Lower Circuit, and Devil's Throat viewpoints.
+Argentina's 1 eSIM carrier network Iguazu National Park on the Argentine side maintains 4G coverage on all main walkways, including the Upper Circuit, Lower Circuit, and Devil's Throat viewpoints.
 The Garganta del Diablo itself at the edge of the falls is covered.
-The train within the park also has signal.
-Puerto Iguazu town has full 4G.
+The train within the park also has signal, and puerto Iguazu town has full 4G.
 The Brazilian side of the falls uses Brazilian carriers.

 Does eSIM work in Buenos Aires?+

 Buenos Aires has excellent 4G coverage across all major neighborhoods.
 Palermo, Recoleta, San Telmo, La Boca, and Puerto Madero all have strong signal.
 The Buenos Aires Metro (Subte) has 4G at stations and expanding coverage in tunnels.
-Ezeiza airport and Aeroparque are fully covered.
-Rideshare apps Uber and Cabify work throughout the city on your eSIM.
+Ezeiza airport and Aeroparque are fully covered, and rideshare apps Uber and Cabify work throughout the city on your eSIM.

 Which network does an Argentina eSIM use?+

-Argentina eSIM plans connect through Movistar Argentina (Telefonica).
+Argentina eSIM plans connect through Movistar Argentina (Telefonica) — plans start at $4.49 for 1 GB.
 Movistar has national 4G coverage across cities and major provincial routes.
 Claro Argentina has slightly better Patagonian reach on some remote roads, but international eSIM plans route through Movistar's network and Telefonica's Latin America roaming agreements.

 Does eSIM work in the Mendoza wine region?+